-New Rules for Instagram Hashtags: How to Find the Right Hashtags for Your Business in 2018
+New Rules for Instagram Hashtags: How to Find the Right Hashtags for Your Business

 The rules for Instagram hashtags have changed.

 It’s a brand new year and like almost everything else related to Instagram, best practices that worked in the past just aren’t as effective anymore.